Kenya Food Guide

 Milk

-MEDIUM PREVALENCEDairy, particularly in the form of fermented milk, is common in traditional Maasai and other pastoral communities' diets.
+MEDIUM PREVALENCEDairy, especially fermented milk, is central to the diets of the Maasai and other pastoral communities.

 COMMONLY FOUND IN: